How Many Sprays Of Perfume (How Much Is Too Much?)

 This means avoiding the need to spray perfumes multiple times.
 Instead, try limiting it to one or two sprays.

-The less is more rule will ensure your perfume doesn’t overpower your senses and surroundings.
+The less-is-more rule will ensure your perfume doesn’t overpower your senses or your surroundings.

 In addition, limiting your spritzes will ensure you get an authentic experience with your perfume and learn how to layer it effectively.